diabagatekelly/angular7-assignment-1/README.md

 # MyFirstApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

-The assignment was to create and manipulate simple App Components.
+## Assignment
+1. Create new components displaying messages of your choice and output them beneath one another.
+2. Style the components using a template or inline styling.

 ## Development server